 \section{Abstract}

-We introduce a definition of a quasiconvex function on an infinite directed regular tree that depends on what we understood by a segment on the tree.
-Our definition is based on thinking on segments as sub-trees with the root as the midpoint of the segment.
+We introduce a definition of a quasiconvex function on an infinite directed regular tree that depends on what we understand by a segment on the tree.
+Our definition is based on thinking on segments as subtrees with the root as the midpoint of the segment and extends a previous notion of quasiconvexity on a tree.
 A convex set in the tree is then a subset such that it contains every midpoint of every segment with terminal nodes in the set.
-Then a quasiconvex function is a real map on the tree such that every level set is a convex set.
-For this concept of quasiconvex functions on a tree, we show that given a continuous boundary datum there exists a unique quasiconvex envelope on the tree and we characterize the equation that this envelope satisfies.
+Then, a quasiconvex function is a real map on the tree such that every level set is a convex set.
+For this concept of quasiconvex functions on a tree, we show that given a continuous boundary datum, there exists a unique quasiconvex envelope on the tree, and we characterize the equation that this envelope satisfies.
 It turns out that this equation is a mean value property that involves a median among values of the function on successors of a given vertex.
-We also relate the quasiconvex envelope of a function defined inside the tree with the solution of an obstacle problem for this characteristic equation.
+We also relate the quasiconvex envelope of a function defined inside the tree to the solution of an obstacle problem for this characteristic equation.